Enthiran (film series): Films

-Two films of Enthiran Franchise take place between 2010 and 2018.
+Two films of Enthiran Duology take place between 2010 and 2018.

 Enthiran (2010 film)

 The first installment of the series, centers on the fictional incidents.
 Vaseegaran, a brilliant scientist, builds Chitti, a unique robot, who is programmed to protect mankind and also feel human emotions.
 Problems arise when Chitti falls in love with his girlfriend.
 Enthiran was released on 1 October 2010 (worldwide) and gained positive reviews.
 It earned ₹290 crore worldwide against a budget of ₹132 crore, becoming one of the highest-grossing film in Indian history (2010).

 2.0 (2018 film)

 After the success of Enthiran Shankar and Rajinikanth Re-unite once again for a sequel.
 The film was titled as 2.0 and it's a Standalone sequel to the previous one.
-And also second installment in this series.
+And also second and final installment in this series.
 The plot focused on when mobile phones start flying from people's hands, Dr. Vaseegaran and his robot Nila are asked to help.
 However, due to Pakshi Rajan having a hand in this, the two have to reinstate Chitti to defeat him.
 2.0 was released worldwide in both 3D and conventional format on 29 November 2018, along with its dubbed versions in Hindi and Telugu.
 It received mostly positive reviews upon release.
 Critics particularly praised the film's visual effects, performances of Rajinikanth and Akshay Kumar It earned ₹117.34 crore (US$16 million) worldwide on its first day, which was the second-highest ever for an Indian film.
 The film crossed ₹520 crore (equivalent to ₹591 crore or US$78 million in 2020) in its opening weekend to be the highest-grossing film worldwide for that week.
 Total collection of the film is ₹800 crore.
 2.0 is the sixteenth highest-grossing Indian film and is ninth highest grossing indian franchise.